Run Service

 run ondemand

-The run ondemand command enables you execute jobs immediately, without deploying them to the Control-M/EM database and without requiring the User Daily job in Control-M to trigger them.
-This approach can be useful for event-driven job executions.
+The run ondemand command enables you to execute jobs immediately.
+You do not need to deploy the jobs to the Control-M/EM database and the User Daily job does not need to trigger them.
+This command is useful for event-driven job executions.

 This command requires Control-M/EM version 9.0.21.200 or later.

-• You cannot use the deploy jobs::get command to retrieve details for such jobs, as they are not deployed to the database.
+• You cannot use the deploy jobs::get command to retrieve details for these jobs since they are not deployed to the database.

 A build process takes place as part of the run.

-The response returns a runID and statusURI (similar to the run and run order commands).
-You can use the returned runId to check job status with the run status command.
+The response returns a runID and statusURI like the run and run order commands.
+The runId enables you to check the job status with the run status command.

 CLI Syntax